Klongrich/libft/README.md

 # libft
-42 libft project
+Project for 42.

-List of functions that I was required to make for the libft project at 42;
+This was the first project for 42;